Run and Scale an Apache Spark Application on Kubernetes

 The autoscaling of the pods and IBM Cloud Kubernetes Service cluster depends on the requests and limits you set on the Spark driver and executor pods.

-add-on, you can scale the worker pools in your IBM Cloud Kubernetes Service classic or VPC cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing needs of your scheduled workloads.
-The cluster-autoscaler
+With the cluster-autoscaler add-on, you can scale the worker pools in your IBM Cloud Kubernetes Service classic or VPC cluster automatically to increase or decrease the number of worker nodes in the worker pool based on the sizing needs of your scheduled workloads.
+The cluster-autoscaler add-on is based on the Kubernetes Cluster-Autoscaler project.

 For scaling apps, check out the IBM Cloud documentation.